Equestrian statue of Andrew Jackson (Washington, D.C.): History

 A crowd unsuccessfully attempted to topple the statue on June 22, 2020, during the George Floyd protests.
 Former U.S. Senator of Colorado, Ben Nighthorse Campbell, an American Indian, defended the monument, advocating for it to remain and called for the addition of plaques that, according to him, explained and focused on the complicated history of Andrew Jackson in his proposal.

-Several days later, the United States Department of Justice (DOJ) charged four men with destruction of federal property for allegedly trying to bring down the statue.
+Several days later, on June 27, the United States Department of Justice (DOJ) charged four men, including a 20-year-old George Washington University student, with the destruction of federal property for allegedly trying to bring down the statue.
 The Justice Department alleged that a videotape showed one of the men breaking off and destroying the wheels of the cannons located at the base of the statue as well as pulling on ropes when trying to bring down the statue.
-The Justice Department also alleged that a man videotaped trying to topple the Jackson statue had, a few days earlier, participated in the destruction of the 1901 Albert Pike Memorial statue near Washington's Judiciary Square.